uiuc-bdeep/Zillow_Housing_Database/DB_creation/README.md

 pg_restore -C -d zillow_2017_nov zillow.dump
 ```

-Finally, we exit the current Linux user by `exit`.
+Finally, we exit the current Linux user by executing `exit`.
 And we are ready for data insertion!

 ## Insert Data
 [zillow_txt_to_database.py](./zillow_txt_to_database.py) converts Zillow_Housing raw data from txt file to postgresql database hedonics.
+Note that the script assumes that the raw txt files are located at `/home/schadri/share/projects/Zillow_Housing/stores/Zillow_2017_Nov/`.
+One might want to change this line (& the completionfile log file location) on his/her own VM.

 For example, if one wants to convert for state AL (state code 01), use command in the current VM:
 ```
 python3 zillow_txt_to_database.py 01
 ```